Home > Business > DTP, CAD, video and graphics > Creating accessible content for people with disabilities

 The first echoes the fundamental right of access to information: companies must ensure that their content can be perceived, used and understood by everyone.

-The second is linked to the audience, in the commercial or communication sense: accessibility increases performance, on the one hand by targeting a wider audience, and on the other by improving the user experience, robustness (compatibility with different media) and indirectly natural referencing (visibility in search engines).
+The second is linked to the audience, in the commercial or communication sense.
+Accessibility increases performance.
+Firstly, by targeting a wider audience.
+Secondly, by improving the user experience, the robustness of the code (compatibility with different media) and indirectly natural referencing (visibility in search engines) thanks in particular to alternative text content.

 "My digital product doesn't appeal to people with disabilities."
 FALSE

-On the contrary digital is essential for this audience.
+On the contrary, digital is essential for this audience.
 Disability is not a characteristic linked to a person, but the result of a lack of accessibility of the product or service they wish to use.
-Creating products that take account of everyone's specific needs means that everyone can benefit from the advantages of digital technology.
+Creating products that take into account the specific needs of each person and the different contexts in which they are used means that everyone can benefit from the advantages of digital technology.

 "Designing an accessible site limits creativity".
 FALSE

-adapting does not mean degrading.
+Adapting does not mean degrading.
 The aim is to design and develop sites in an inclusive way, anticipating different uses and graphics.
-This is precisely the aim of the RGAA: to help publishers adapt their products, without distorting them.
-Some accessibility measures may even be of benefit to users who do not suffer from disabilities: assistance with input, contrasts that are less tiring for the eyes, a more robust site, etc. (see our article on this subject: the UX Designer, the key to a successful user experience)
+This is precisely the aim of the RGAA: to help publishers adapt their products without altering them.
+Some accessibility measures are useful for all human beings, with or without specific needs: help with typing, contrasts that are less tiring for the eyes, a more robust site, etc.

 "Accessibility is a technical subject and too complicated."
 FALSE